 Students who pursue the Music Theatre Track develop skills to audition professionally and pursue further instruction in music theatre.
 These students take courses in acting, singing, musicianship, and dance, all of which are essential to the successful musical theatre performer.

-- Students who perform a major role in a local production will have their performance evaluated by faculty; coaching may also be provided with the approval of the production director.
+- Students who perform a major role in a local production may request to have their performance evaluated by faculty; coaching may also be provided with the approval of the production director.

 - Students who complete the Theatre Arts major with a concentration in Music Theatre will have that concentration listed on their University transcript.

 For more information on the Music Theatre Track, contact the Music Theatre Track advisor, Alan MacVey.

 Students who pursue a Theatre Arts/Dance double major will complete a Theatre Arts BA program and a Dance BA program, with additional suggested courses in music.
 Please see this list of suggested dance/theatre arts double major courses available.
 The Department of Dance requires an entry audition the semester prior to beginning classes; the Department of Theatre Arts requires no audition to become a major, but does require an audition after the completion of Acting II prior to advanced study in acting.

 The Music/Theatre double major allows students to major in both the Theatre Arts BA program and Music BA program, with additional suggested courses available in dance and/or theatre movement.
 Please see this list of suggested music/theatre arts double major courses available.
 The School of Music requires an entry audition the semester prior to beginning classes; the Department of Theatre Arts requires no audition to become a major, but does require an audition after the completion of Acting II prior to advanced study in acting.

 To schedule an audition for the School of Music, students should visit the School of Music website.